 I have found that those pricey "tuff" toys are worth every penny!
 They last long enough to pay for themselves and you wont have to pick up stuffing or your pup wont be eating it.

 COMING HOME- Some pups may get loose poops from the change and a bit of anxiety.
 As long as it smells like normal poop and is same color as normal poop, dont worry.
 Should be ok after 24 hrs and as long as they still want to eat and drink and have energy.
 This happens from time to time with puppies.
+If the diarrhea is frothy, foul-smelling, bloody, or strange in color-go to the vet right away.
 If they wont eat/drink or act weak, put some sugar gel or Karo syrup in their mouth and call vet.
-Or if you smell a strong foul odor.
 My vet allows 1-2 mls of Pepto for young pups if have more than one loose poop.
 1-2 TBS of canned pumpkin will also firm up loose poops.
 There is a dog stomach product called Kaolin, even better than using Pepto, that you can find at any pet store for a few dollars.
 Not a bad idea to keep some in the cabinet.
 Anytime they have tummy trouble, it helps to give them only rice/plain chicken/ broth til all is normal.

 When pups chew and eat strange things, they can have a mucous and blood tinged spots in their poop mixed with normal poop.
 If you see mucous and blood but NO normal poop, call vet.